Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Simulations using the Proposed Algorithms

-We perform similar experiments in a higher dimensional case.
-For this, we consider a four node network with {$\lambda_i = 0.2$} for all {$i=1,\ldots,4$}.
-The probability of leaving the system after service at each node is {$p_i = 0.2$} for all nodes.
-The service process of each node is controlled by a $5$-dimensional parameter vector, and a constant set at {$R_i=10$}.
-Thus, we have a $20$-dimensional constrained optimization problem, where each component can vary over the interval {$[0.1,0.6]$} and the target is $0.3$.
-The parameters of the algorithms are held fixed at {$M = 10000$}, {$L=100$} and {$\varepsilon=0.1$}.
-Each component in the initial parameter vector is assumed to be {$\theta^{(i)}(0) = 0.6$} for all {$i=1,2,\ldots,20$}.
-The step-sizes were taken to be {$a(n) = \frac{1}{n}$} and {$b(n) = \frac{1}{n^{0.85}}$}.
-For each {$(q,\beta)$} tuple, 20 independent runs were performed.
-Each run of {$10^6$} iterations took about 1 second on an average.
-Figure~\ref{plot_50dim} shows the convergence behavior of the algorithms in this case.
-The performance of one-simulation algorithm is relatively poor.
-Table~\ref{Gq2_20} shows the performance of G$q$-SF2 algorithms for different {$(q,\beta)$}-pairs.
-We observe that the trend is similar in this case showing that the algorithms scale in a similar manner.
+We verify whether the above observations hold in a higher dimensional setting.
+For this, we consider a four node network with {$\lambda_i = 0.2$} and $p_i=0.2$ for all {$i=1,\ldots,4$}.
+The service process of each node is controlled by a $5$-dimensional parameter vector {$\theta^i\in[0.1,0.6]^5$}, a constant {$R_i=0.02$} and a target value $\bar\theta^i = (0.3,0.3,0.3,0.3,0.3)^T$.
+Thus, we have a $20$-dimensional parameter to be tuned.
+We let {$M = 5000$}, {$L=100$} and each component in the initial parameter vector, $\theta_0$, is at set at 0.6.
+The chosen step-sizes are {$a_n = \frac{1}{n}$} and {$b_n = \frac{1}{n^{0.75}}$}.
+For each {$(q,\beta)$} tuple, 100 independent runs were performed which took (entirely) about 80 seconds.
+We observe in Table~\ref{tab_GqSF2_20dim_waittime} that again the best mean values are concentrated in the range $\beta\in[0.025,0.1]$ and $q\in[0,1.095]$, the upper limit coinciding with 20-dimensional Cauchy kernel.
+We also observe an overall improved c.o.v. in this case compared to the 1-dimensional setting.
+A similar set of experiments were performed where instead of the waiting times of customers, we chose the single-stage cost functions to be the instantaneous queue lengths.
+The results obtained in this experiment (not presented here) were observed to be quite similar to the ones in Table~\ref{tab_GqSF2_20dim_waittime}.

+To ensure that the above trends are not specific to the particular service time defined in~\eqref{eq_serve_time}, we modify the service time of each node $T_n^i(\theta^i)$ to be exponentially distributed with mean at $\Vert\theta_n^i-\bar\theta^i\Vert^2$, where a smaller mean ensures better performance.
+The other constants in the setting and the algorithm are same as before.
+Table~\ref{tab_GqSF2_20dim_expserve} confirms that even in varying scenarios of the same queuing network setting, we can expect a reasonable performance of the algorithm for $\beta\in[0.025,0.1]$ and $q\in\big[-0.5,1+\frac{2}{N+1}\big]$.
+One may operate beyond this range, since the performance of the algorithm decays gradually for both the continuous parameters $q$ and $\beta$, and a larger value of the latter may be preferred to ensure that c.o.v. is less.
+However, if $\beta$ is too large, then the algorithms do not converge (Theorems~\ref{thm_GqSF1} and~\ref{thm_GqSF2}).
+In simulations, it was observed that for large $\beta$ and $q$ close to $(1+\frac{2}{N})$, the simulation time increased drastically.